There’s an old saying that “cash is king,” but for many consumers, it’s their debit card that’s the real workhorse in their wallet.

 Most debit cards look just like credit cards.
 They typically feature an account number on the front, along with the cardholder’s name and the expiration date.

-There may also be a smart chip on the front, along with a logo in the lower right-hand corner that tells you which payment network the card is connected to (such as Visa, Mastercard, or Discover).
+There will likely also be a smart chip on the front, along with a logo in the lower right-hand corner that tells you which payment network the card is connected to (such as Visa, Mastercard, or Discover).
 On the back you’ll likely see a place to sign, as well as a three-digit security code (CCV).

 But there are some major differences between debit cards and credit cards.